 2020 Note: This post was originally published last year — we know you likely won’t be hosting this year, but believe good food, delish drinks, and great company make a holiday wonderful regardless of the party size.
 Jeff’s ordering in a Thanksgiving meal kit from his favorite chef, and Jen’s added a few make-ahead / less-involved things to her family menu this year: this salad and these easy-peasy dinner rolls.

 Let’s be honest: when it comes to Thanksgiving prep, hosting, and beyond, you’re probably either a Monica or a Rachel.
 (Because before the Enneagram, there was “Which Friends character Are You?”)

 Monica — Your copy of Bon Appetit’s Thanksgiving issue is sitting dogeared + wine-stained on the counter, and hors d’oeuvre planning has kept you up at night for two weeks.
 Thanksgiving is like the Superbowl of entertaining.

 Rachel — Sure, you like mashed potatoes and pie like the rest of the world, but you’ve got a wishlist to manage and Thanksgiving is more like a somewhat enjoyable pit stop on the way to Black Friday… the Superbowl of shopping.
 You cannot, we repeat, CANNOT be trusted to make a trifle, but you WILL bring a bottle (or five) of wine.

 Fortunately, no matter which camp you’re in, we’ve got you covered.
-We’ll be sharing more about our BIGGEST sale of the year on Monday, but today, we’ve got your (very) official TONIC Thanksgiving primer… our best tips, tricks, and recipes to make next Thursday one of your favorite, most delicious (and least stressful) entertaining memories yet.
+Our biggest sale of the year begins Monday, but today, we’ve got your (very) official TONIC Thanksgiving primer… our best tips, tricks, and recipes to make next Thursday one of your favorite, most delicious (and least stressful) entertaining memories yet.